godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-6.md

 ### CollisionShape3D debug color customization

 3D collision shapes now have parity with their 2D counterparts with the newly added `debug_color` and `debug_fill` properties, which lets you customize the appearance of debug collision shapes in the editor, or at runtime if "Visible Collision Shapes" is enabled in the Debug menu.
-Thanks to first-time contributor [BattyBovine](https://github.com/BattyBovine) for implementing this much requested proposal ([GH-90644](https://github.com/godotengine/godot/pull/90644)).
+Thanks to first-time contributor [BattyBovine](https://github.com/BattyBovine) for implementing this much-requested proposal ([GH-90644](https://github.com/godotengine/godot/pull/90644)).

 ![Examples of custom debug colors](/storage/blog/dev-snapshot-godot-4-4-dev-6/debug-color.webp)

-### Replace internal CSG implementation by Manifold library
+### Replace internal CSG implementation with Manifold library

 Godot added support for CSG, or Constructive Solid Geometry, [back in 3.1](/article/godot-gets-csg-support/).
 This is a great tool for rapidly prototyping level geometry or even simple props and characters by combining 3D primitives with various boolean operations (union, intersection, subtraction).